-You can camp on Timbertop and it is a dog-friendly walking track.
-We recently completed this overnight hike with the kids, camping on top in hammocks and our ‘Speedy’ easy up, instant pop-up tent from Explore Planet Earth. enjoying roasting marshmallows around a small camp fire.
+Camping is allowed on Timbertop and it is a dog-friendly walking track.
+We recently completed this overnight hike with the kids, camping on top in hammocks and our ‘Speedy’ easy up, instant pop-up tent from Explore Planet Earth. enjoying roasting marshmallows around a small campfire.

 This is not a designated campsite, no water or toilets etc., so a small shovel should be carried and all rubbish must be taken out again.